ElishaBayode/covid19-scenario-modeling-hub/auxiliary-data/vaccination-coverage/README.md

 For Scenario C and E:
 - season 2025-2026: fall vaccine campaign operates from mid-August 2025 to mid-February 2026
 for all age groups.
-A second campaign for high-risk groups and 65+ starts mid-February 20026 to mid-August 2026 corresponding to 0.5 \* coverage of the main campaign
+A second campaign for high-risk groups and 65+ starts mid-February 2026 to mid-August 2026 corresponding to 0.5 \* coverage of the 2026-2027 campaign
 - season 2026-2027: same as 2025-2026 fall vaccination data, shifted by a year.

 The data is available at state and national level, for multiple age groups